Custom plugins

 Make sure to docker pull

-the image so it is available locally.
+the image so it's available locally.

 Setting the visibility to private makes the plugin accessible to organization members only.